Sauce Gardner: 2024

 Head coach Robert Saleh named Gardner and D. J. Reed the starting cornerbacks to begin their third consecutive season.
 On September 9, 2024, Gardner started in the New York Jets' season-opener at the San Francisco 49ers and had three combined tackles (one solo), made one pass deflection, and had his first career sack on wide receiver Deebo Samuel for a four–yard loss during a 19–32 loss.
 In Week 4, he set a season-high with five combined tackles (four solo) during a 9–10 loss against the Denver Broncos.
 On October 8, 2024, the Jets fired head coach Robert Saleh after beginning the season with a 2–3 record and appointed defensive coordinator Jeff Ulbrich the interim head coach for the remaining 12 games.
 In Week 13, Gardner made three solo tackles and two pass deflections before exiting in the fourth quarter of a 21–26 loss to the Seattle Seahawks due to a hamstring injury.
 He subsequently remained inactive for the Jets' 26–32 overtime loss at the Miami Dolphins in Week 14.
 On December 15, 2024, Gardner had five combined tackles (two solo), made two pass deflections, and secured the Jets' 32–25 victory at the Jacksonville Jaguars by intercepting a pass by Mac Jones to wide receiver Parker Washington with only 44 seconds remaining.
 On January 4, 2025, the Jets officially placed him on injured reserve due to a hamstring injury and he remained inactive as they defeated the Miami Dolphins 32–20 in Week 18.
 He finished the 2024 NFL season with 49 combined tackles (36 solo), nine pass deflections, one interception, and one sack in 15 games and 15 starts.
 He received an overall grade of 70.2 from Pro Football Focus, which ranked 47th among 222 qualifying cornerbacks in 2024.

 2025

 The Jets picked up the fifth-year option on Gardner's contract.
 On July 15, 2025, Gardner signed a four-year, $120.4 million contract extension with the Jets.

 Indianapolis Colts

-On November 4, 2025, the Jets traded Gardner to the Indianapolis Colts in exchange for wide receiver Adonai Mitchell and two first-round picks; one in 2026 and one in 2027.
+On November 4, 2025, the Jets traded Gardner to the Indianapolis Colts in exchange for wide receiver Adonai Mitchell and two first-round picks; one in 2026 (16th overall, which the Jets later used to select tight end Kenyon Sadiq) and one in 2027.
+He finished the 2025 season with 36 total tackles (28 solo) and nine passes defended.